Furulunden in Mandal

 Being close to the Swedish border, Fredrikstadmarka, the forests surrounding the town, were in olden days the scene of bloody battles between the Norwegians and the Swedes.

-Today, however, hostility between Sweden and Norway has long since disappeared, and the forests are instead home to some of the best running paths in the country, with miles of scenic paths passing through lush forests, rolling hills and quiet, peaceful meadows, without ever being very far from the cobblestone streets of Fredrikstad.
+Today, however, hostility between Sweden and Norway has long since disappeared, and the forests are instead home to some of the best running paths in the country, with kilometers of scenic paths passing through lush forests, rolling hills and quiet, peaceful meadows, without ever being very far from the cobblestone streets of Fredrikstad.

 Stoltzekleiven and Fjellveien in Bergen